michebble/colossal_vegetable/README.md

 The project itself if for loading data into a model, performing actions on it, and then presenting it to the result.
 Initially this will be a cli app, but I would like to expand the scope to GUI and web server in the future.
 It is doing too much and probably over complicated, but it's just for fun.

+Sample data can be found in the [sample_data](/sample_data/) directory.
+PLease use it to try out the functionality.

 ## CLI application

 The cli is run with `bin/turnip` followed one of the following actions